 In less than an hour they had the old, icky oil drained from the truck and were ready to install the new oil filter and oil.
 Unfortunately, they found that we had purchased the wrong oil filter.

 I got a phone call asking me to walk over to Jay & Stella’s and ask Stella (doesn’t have the best phone reception) to drive me over to Ft.
 McCoy so we could pick the guys up and make a run to Walmart in Tomah for the correct oil filter.

-I was only back home a little over 1/2 an hour when Michael returned home with a freshly oil changed truck.
+I was only back home a little over 1/2 an hour after having finished with making a patio with a circular saw when Michael returned home with a freshly oil changed truck.

 Stella invited us over for dinner and we had a very enjoyable dinner outside on the picnic table.
 She prepared shrimp alfredo, mixed vegetables and home-made cheddar biscuits.
 She even treated us to home-made snickerdoodles for dessert!